 When I graduated from college, I wanted to be a lawyer.
-I wanted to become one because I used to watch the old tv show, “Perry Mason,” and was able to figure out the murderer every week for years on end.
-I also noticed that Mason only took two checks — one was from a little old lady who he saved from a death sentence and she paid him something like $25.
+I wanted to become one because I used to watch the old TV show, “Perry Mason,” and was able to figure out the murderer every week for years on end.
+I also noticed that Mason only took two checks — one was from a little old lady whom he saved from a death sentence and she paid him something like $25.
 The other check he took made his eyes light up when he read it.
 “Thank you very much,” he proclaimed.
 That was why I was interested in being a lawyer.

 I never spoke to a lawyer about what it was like to be one.
 I didn’t research the schools where I could get my degree.
 I wanted to be Raymond Burr in “Perry Mason.”